Few Have Understood --

 "In those days the house of Judah shall walk with the house of Israel, and they shall come together out of the land of the north to the land that I have given as an inheritance to your fathers."

-The northern tribes of Israel return and join Judah, "one from a city, two from a family" prior to the complete union when the Kingdom of YEHOVAH God comes to this earth.
-This appears to be what has begun to happen in our day.
+The northern tribes of Israel return along with the House of Judah, "one from a city, two from a family" prior to the complete union when the Kingdom of YEHOVAH God comes to this earth.

 Jeremiah 16:14-19: "'Therefore behold, the days are coming,' says YEHOVAH, 'that it shall no more be said, "YEHOVAH lives who brought up the children of Israel from the land of Egypt," but, "YEHOVAH lives who brought up the children of Israel FROM THE LAND OF THE NORTH and from all the lands where He had driven them."
 For I will bring them back into the land which I gave to their fathers.